gslint input parametersThe library functions qng and qagx take an

 The integrand f is expressed in virtual machine code, and takes a single real argument to a real result.
 The argument and result of f are required to be floating point numbers as described in math.
 Any expressible function of this type is acceptable, even one defined in terms of other integrals, so that a double or triple integral can be expressed easily, albeit a costly computation.
 However, a constant overhead in stack space is required for each nested library function call, and there is currently no mechanism to prevent segmentation faults due to a stack overflow.

-When no tolerance is specified, as with qng
+When no tolerance is specified, as with qng, qagx, and

 possible.
 A selection of progressively looser tolerances is tried